microsoft/AdaptiveCards/specs/DesignDiscussions/DotNetTemplate.md

     "$schema": "http://adaptivecards.io/schemas/adaptive-card.json"
 }
 ```
-**Figure 6**
+**Figure 7**
 ![](arrayType2.png)

-Notice what's being repeated in **Figure 5** & **Figure 6**.
-In **Figure 5**, the FactSet is repeated since the data context is set at the FactSet.
-In **Figure 6**, the Container is repeated as the data context is sent at the Container.
+Notice what's being repeated in **Figure 6** & **Figure 7**.
+In **Figure 6**, the FactSet is repeated since the data context is set at the FactSet.
+In **Figure 7**, the Container is repeated as the data context is sent at the Container.

 ## Parsing Strategy
 It is obvious from the examples that simply returning the string or StringBuilder is not sufficient.
-We need ability to delay the expansion until the walker explores all of a subtree where the root has data context and its type is array, and one of its child node makes reference to the data context.
+We need ability to delay the expansion until the walker explores all of a subtree when its current data context is array, and one of its children makes reference to the data context.

 ### Result
-- ANTLR allows Visitor to define a custom return type
+- ANTLR allows Visitor to define a custom return object
 ```dotnet
 public class JSONTemplateVisitor : JSONParserBaseVisitor<JSONTemplateVisitorResult>
 ```
+- All of the Visitor methods will return this type once declared

-- JSONTemplateVisitorResult
+- .NET SDK will have JSONTemplateVisitorResult
 - It has a linked list inside
 - It supports two operations, join and expand
 - join is used to merge results returned from other nodes
- - when joining two results, if the joint (tail and head) are already expanded, then their linked list nodes are merged to one
+ - when joining two results, if the joint (tail and head) are already expanded meaning no templated strings in them, then their linked list nodes are merged to one
- - if they have templated string that needs to be expanded, then they are linked as linked lists without merging
+ - if they have templated string that needs to be expanded, then they are linked as linked lists without merging the nodes
 - In the VisitObj method, once visit to children finishes, we have one merged result object
 - if data context object was discovered in the current node, and it's array type, expansion happens with the merged result object
  - it repeats the following steps n times where n is number of elements in data context
  - it expands the result with data context.
  - the expanded result is merged
 - the result is returned from the method.
-- if data context object wasn't discovered in this node, simply return the current result without expanding.
+- if data context object wasn't discovered in this node, simply return the current result without expanding, so it can be handled by a parent node which will have the data context

-## When
+## $when
 * Work in progress
 * Similar concept to Array Type
 * basic concept is that result is expanded to have branching point